 Another issue some couples encounter in couples therapy is “neutral” counseling.
 This means the counselor is neutral as to whether or not the counseling leads to separation or staying together.
 Depending on the circumstances, marriage-neutral counselors may even encourage a couple to separate if they feel the relationship isn’t worth saving.
 Neutral marriage counseling gives couples therapy a bad reputation and may lead to feelings of discouragement and the belief that marriage counseling will only ruin your relationship.

-This is why we practice “marriage-friendly” counseling at Well Marriage Center.
-A marriage-friendly counselor will always advocate for saving, healing, and restoring your relationship.
+This is why we practice “pro-relationship” counseling at Well Marriage Center.
+A pro-relationship counselor will always advocate for saving, healing, and restoring your relationship.
 Our team is committed to avoiding divorce or separation whenever possible.
 And in our 30+ years of experience, we’ve seen this method work time and time again—even for couples who felt there was no hope for their marriage.

 What Type of Therapist Is Best for Marriage Counseling?